apkelly/bolt-app-startup/README.md

 ## The problem
 The App Startup library from Google uses a system of initializers to setup the different dependencies for your Android app.

-However, these dependencies are created synchonously, which means the time to start your app is the sum of all the time taken by each initializer.
+However, these dependencies are created synchronously, which means the time to start your app is the sum of all the time taken by each initializer.

 ## The solution
-The Bolt App Startup library uses Kotlin Coroutines to initialise the dependencies for your Android app asynchonously.
+The Bolt App Startup library uses Kotlin Coroutines to initialise the dependencies for your Android app asynchronously.

-This means an a reduction in the time taken to launch your app.
+This means a reduction in the time taken to launch your app.

 ## How it works